-- 1. Open the file can.ex2, load all variables, see Exercise 2.16). - 2.
-Press the u button to orient the camera to the mesh. - 3.
-Press the play button $\triangleright$ in the toolbars.
+- 2. Press the 🕌 button to orient the camera to the mesh. - 3.
+Press the play button \triangleright in the toolbars.

 During this animation, ParaView is visiting each time step in the original data file exactly once.
 Note the speed at which the animation plays.